EugeneHoran/WorkoutJournal/README.md

 # Note:  1/16/2018
 - App is going through a data change.
 Found an open-source database of exercises and details.
 Due to this, parts of the application need to be rearchitect.
 Database is a bit of a mess but will be updated shortly with new features and data.
+- App is not working on lover than v21 due to vector drawables.
+Its an easy fix, just not a priority at the moment.

 Readme coming soon...